-There are all these different responses that you can get to your question, and I was researching the magic eight ball online.
-Of course, because I wanted to know the answer, right?
-I was researching it online for this episode, and I discovered that of those 20 possible responses that you can get when you play with the magic eight balls, ten are positive, five are non-committal, and five are negative.
-So, when you're playing with the magic eight ball, and you're asking the magic eight ball a question, you actually have pretty decent odds of getting a positive response.
-Here's the thing when it comes to your brain, it's like every time we ask a question, we're working with a kind of defective magic eight ball.
-Right?

-A magic eight ball where the odds are stacked against us because once we start paying attention, we just notice it all of our responses tilt toward the negative.
-We are unconsciously asking ourselves questions all day long, sending our brain on a mission to find the answers to these questions and then coming up with answers that our outlook doesn't look good, don't count on it, all signs point toward no.
+So when you're playing with the Magic 8-Ball, when you're asking the Magic 8-Ball a question, you actually have pretty decent odds of getting a positive response.
+But here's the thing.
+When it comes to your brain, it's like every time we ask a question, we're working with a kind of defective Magic 8-Ball.
+A Magic 8-Ball where the odds are stacked against us, because once we start paying attention, we just notice that almost all of our responses tilt towards the negative.
+We are unconsciously asking ourselves questions all day long, sending our brain on a mission to find the answers to these questions and then coming up with answers that are, "It look doesn't look good", "Don't count on it", "All signs point towards no." Right?

-So, the first thing you really have to remember is that your brain likes to answer the questions that you pose it negatively.
-It thinks it's being helpful, but it's not.
-So, if you're not supervising your brain, if you're not paying attention to how you are automatically ask yourselves, you are setting yourself up for a lot of think, feel, and act cycles that are producing negative emotions for you and negative outcomes.
-Okay?
+And so, the first thing you really have to remember is that your brain likes to answer the questions that you pose it negatively.
+It thinks it's being helpful but it's not.
+So if you're not supervising your brain, if you're not paying attention to how you are automatically answering the questions that you ask yourselves, you are setting yourself up for a lot of think-feel-act cycles that are producing negative emotions for you and negative outcomes.